Colin Churchett

 A full-forward known for his accuracy in front of goals, Churchett was the league's top goal-kicker for four consecutive seasons from 1948 to 1951.
 In the second half of that sequence he kicked 105 goals and 102 goals respectively.
 He was also Glenelg's leading goal-kicker in an additional two seasons.
 Churchett represented the South Australian interstate team on seven occasions during his career.

-While away in Melbourne on war service in 1944, Churchett played a senior VFL game with South Melbourne.
-It came in a win over Geelong at Junction oval where South Melbourne scored an unusual 8.30.(78).
+While away in Melbourne on war service in 1944, Churchett played one senior VFL game with South Melbourne.
+It came in a win over Geelong at the Junction Oval where South Melbourne scored an unusual 8.30 (78) to 8.8 (56) — the biggest winning margin with equal goals in VFL/AFL history.

 He was one of the inaugural inductees into the South Australian Football Hall of Fame when it opened in 2002.